slymedia/fedora-repository/README.md

 	% chmod 755 /opt/fedora-repository/installer.sh
 	% cd /opt/fedora-repository

-Now edit the file installer.sh in order to put in the values needed for the installation varaibles.
+Now edit the file installer.sh in order to put in the values needed for the installation variables.
 Then just run the installer

 	% ./installer.sh >/opt/fedora-repository/installation.log 2>&1